 “The opening of MD Anderson League City marks a new chapter in our effort to offer high-quality care to patients close to home.
 Not only will patients receive their care and see their teams in a spacious new building, but they will benefit from a new clinical collaboration between MD Anderson and UTMB Health,” said Pisters.
 “Working together, our organizations with long histories of outstanding patient care will reach out to more patients with a broad range of services, provide a better experience and strive to end cancer.”

 The collaboration between the two UT organizations is the first clinical partnership formed under The University of Texas System’s initiative to drive more efficient and improved health care for Texans.
 Announced in 2015, the collaboration initially included MD Anderson leasing space on the UTMB campus and the two working together to provide clinical care -- from screening to survivorship.
 Today, the collaboration is evolving to include deeper clinical integration as well as educational and research opportunities.
-MD Anderson also has full clinical partnerships with UT Health – San Antonio and UT Health – North Campus Tyler.
+MD Anderson also has a full clinical partnership with UT Health – San Antonio.

 “This collaboration of two world-class institutions coming together for the good of Texans exemplifies the mission of the University of Texas – to serve the people of our state,” Chancellor Milliken said.
 “I’m immensely proud of the work done by Presidents Pisters and Callender and their teams.
 This new clinical partnership ensures that patients will benefit from the expertise and unparalleled care provided by UT MD Anderson and UTMB without having to leave the support of their families and communities - an important part of the treatment and recovery process.”